We take your privacy seriously.

 What does it mean to me for Comcast to be a licensee of the TRUSTe Privacy Program?

 The TRUSTe seal confirms that we participate in the TRUSTe Privacy Program.
-TRUSTe is an independent, non-profit organization dedicated to building users' trust and confidence in the internet by promoting the use of fair information practices.
-We want you to feel confident about your privacy when using our websites, so we have TRUSTe review our most widely used websites, Comcast.net and Plaxo, to be sure that we meet TRUSTe's standards and requirements for protecting users' privacy.
+TRUSTe is an independent organization dedicated to building users' trust and confidence in the Internet by promoting the use of fair information practices.
+We want you to feel confident about your privacy when using our websites, so we have TRUSTe review our most widely used websites, xfinity.com or XFINITY TV Go, to be sure that we meet TRUSTe's standards and requirements for protecting users' privacy.
 We’re working with TRUSTe to review other Comcast websites as well.

 What information does Comcast collect when I use the Comcast Web Services?